 - 5. Use a spatula or wooden spoon to fold in the chocolate chunks and M&Ms. Cover the bowl tightly and refrigerate for 5 hours.

 - 6. Preheat the oven to 375°F (190°C).
 Line 2 baking sheets with parchment paper.

-- 7. Use an ice cream scoop to plop the dough in 2-tablespoon-size balls onto the prepared baking sheets, spacing them about 2 inches apart.
+- 7. Use an ice cream scoop to plop 2-tablespoon blobs of dough on the prepared baking sheets, spacing them about 2 inches apart.
+Gently squash each dough ball.
 Bake for 12 to 15 minutes, switching and reversing the sheets halfway through the baking time, until the cookies just begin to brown.
-Let the cookies cool on the pans for 8 to 10 minutes before transferring them to a wire rack to cool completely.
+Let the cookies cool on the baking sheets for 8 to 10 minutes before transferring them to a wire rack to cool completely.
 The cookies can be stored in an airtight container for up to 3 days.